-The trusting party is a natural person or an organization that trusts the certificate information and uses the certificate for authentication and encryption or electronic signing.
-The trusting party must verify with the revocation list or OCSP service that the certificate is valid and not on a revocation list.
+The trusting party is a natural person or an organisation that trusts the certificate information and uses the certificate for authentication, encryption and electronic signing.
+The trusting party must verify the integrity of the certificate chain and that the certificate is valid and not on a revocation list.